Spot The Odd One Out: Regularized Complete Cycle Consistent Anomaly Detector GAN: Introduction

 \section{Introduction}

 Discovering dissimilar instances and rare patterns is one of the most essential tasks in real-world data.
 Anomaly detection is the process of finding such samples, which are known as anomalies \cite{1yao2017anomaly}.
 Anomalies are an important aspect of any dataset and play an important role in a wide range of applications.
 For example, an irregular traffic pattern on a computer network could indicate hacking and data transmission to unauthorized places.
 Abnormalities in credit card transactions may reveal illicit economic activity \cite{2jiang2018credit}, or abnormalities in an MRI image may indicate the existence of a malignant tumor \cite{3dai2016distance}.
 Despite the existence of statistical and machine learning-based methods, designing effective models for detecting anomalies in complex, high-dimensional data spaces is still a major challenge \cite{4zenati2018adversarially}. \\Generative adversarial networks (GANs) have shown remarkable performance in the field of anomaly detection by overcoming this challenge and modeling the distribution of high-dimensional, complex real-world data.
 In GAN, a generator network is contrasted with a discriminator network; the discriminator attempts to differentiate between the real data and the data produced by the generator network.
 The generator and discriminator are trained simultaneously; the generator network G records the distribution of the data, and the discriminator D estimates the likelihood whether samples come from real data distribution or are being generated by G. The objective function of the generator G is to maximize the error probability of the network D. This structure leads to a two-player game like mini-max games \cite{5goodfellow2014generative}. \\The ability of adversarial neural networks to represent natural images has previously been demonstrated \cite{6radford2015unsupervised,7creswell2018generative}, and their use in processing speech and text \cite{4zenati2018adversarially}, as well as medical images \cite{8schlegl2017unsupervised} is growing.
 This paper proposes an efficient method for anomaly detection that is based on generative adversarial networks.
 Similar to many learning-based algorithms, there are two main steps: training and testing.
 Like other adversarial frameworks, we train the generator and discriminator networks on normal data throughout the training phase so that both are updated in succession.
 In this case, the joint discriminator is used to make the training of the adversarial structure more stable.
-The encoder E is trained along with the discriminator and generator network to apply the inverse mapping of the input samples to the latent space.{ In order to minimize the distance between input space samples and their reconstruction and also minimize the distance between latent space samples (the inputs that are fed to the generator) and their reconstruction, we proposed a new joint discriminator named $D_{xxzz}$.} In order to find an anomalous sample, the difference between input and its reconstruction is computed and samples with high differences can be determined as anomalies. {Finding anomalous samples necessitates an appropriate distance between the input sample and its reconstruction.
-To achieve this aim, we also train our network on some samples that are produced by the proposed supplementary distribution $\sigma(\mathrm{x})$.In summary, this paper provides the following contributions: \begin{itemize} \item A new discriminator $D_{xxzz}$ in order to provide complete cycle consistency is proposed. \item A supplementary distribution $\sigma(\mathrm{x})$ is used in order to bias network towards normal data manifold. \item Two new anomaly scores are introduced. \end{itemize} The structure of this paper is as follows: In the next section, we have a summary of previous works.
-Preliminaries are provided in Section 3.
-The proposed model is elaborated in Section 4.
-The experiments will be discussed in Section 5.
-We have a conclusion in Section 6, and the final section is devoted to future work.}
+The encoder E is trained along with the discriminator and generator network to apply the inverse mapping of the input samples to the latent space.